-Any changes in the fair value are included in operating income in the consolidated statement of comprehensive income.
+Any changes in the fair value are included in operating income in the condensed interim consolidated statement of comprehensive income.
 Fair value is supported by independent external valuations or detailed internal valuations using market-based assumptions, each in accordance with recognized valuation techniques.

 Investment properties are derecognized when either they have been disposed of or when the investment property is permanently withdrawn from use and no future economic benefit is expected from its disposal.
-Any gains or losses on the retirement or disposal of investment property are recognized in the consolidated statement of comprehensive income in the year of retirement or disposal.
+Any gains or losses on the retirement or disposal of investment property are recognized in the condensed interim consolidated statement of comprehensive income in the year of retirement or disposal.

-b) Mortgage Investments
+b) Financial Instruments